makalu/makalu.github.com/blog/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 To achieve that, there should be no forms to fill in, it should be easy to adjust the values, and most importantly, it would need to update live.

 ## The Interaction Design
-Our first design challenge was deciding what the focus should be.
+Our first design challenge was to decide what the focus should be.
 The calculation is based on a number of variables: rate of return, initial balance, monthly savings, inflation, estimated annual savings increase, etc. Obviously we can't just ask people to fill in all of those.
 Even having read Matt's book, I wouldn't have any idea where to start.
 So we needed to narrow down the options.

 <figure class="full">
   <img src="/uploads/blog/2012-10-02/wireframes-1.png" alt="Early design sketches">